-- Give a Short Reason why you feel that your High school should Take the Pledge…for example:
+- Then, in your own words, give a short reason why you feel that your high school should “Take the Pledge.”
+For example:

 - It’s about time!